|The "Band on the Run" video turns into a tribute to Brian Epstein.|

-This original video for the song has striking similarities to the "Eleanor Rigby" Beatles video.
+This original video for "Band on the Run" has striking similarities to the "Eleanor Rigby" Beatles video.
 Alienation, religious imagery and striking visuals of ordinary people dominate.
 A surprising emphasis on the Beatles themselves, from start to finish, really sets this apart.
 Many thought they were still feuding at this point.

 Though I don't think he has come right out and said it, this video strongly suggests that the "band" in the song is, indeed, the Beatles.
 They have escaped from the confining straightjacket of being "The Beatles" and now are on their own.
 Forces keep trying to put them back in that cell, but it will never happen: the people trying to do so will "search forevermore."